 Large amounts of dust from the Sahara desert is often found in Spain, Italy, and Greece, but it can reach even further, such as south Wales (Source).

-It is estimated that exposure to dust particles was responsible for nearly 400,000 premature deaths globally by cardiopulmonary disease in people over 30 (Source).
+For the year 2014, it is estimated that exposure to dust particles was responsible for nearly 400,000 premature deaths globally by cardiopulmonary disease in people over 30 (Source).